feedhenry-staff/rhmap-stats/readme.md

 # About
-Red Hat Mobile Application Platform (RHMAP) stats is a node.js library which enables RHMAP cloud application to create useful and virtualised statistic data.
+Red Hat Mobile Application Platform (RHMAP) stats is a node.js library which enables RHMAP cloud application to create visualised system / custom statistic data.

 # Requirement
 This module itself does not do data persistent.
 The module connects to Influxdb which is a time series based database through UDP based line protocol.